Kotlin/kotlin-spec/src/kotlin.core/declarations.md

 First, a supertype constructor corresponding to $ctor$ is called with its respective parameters.

-* If $ctor$ is a primary constructor, a corresponding supertype constructor is the one from the supertype specifier list
+* If $ctor$ is a primary constructor, a corresponding supertype constructor is the one from the supertype specifier list;
-* If $ctor$ is a secondary constructor, a corresponding supertype constructor is the one ending the constructor delegation chain of $ctor$
+* If $ctor$ is a secondary constructor, a corresponding supertype constructor is the one ending the constructor delegation chain of $ctor$;
-* If an explicit supertype constructor is not available, `Any()` is implicitly used
+* If an explicit supertype constructor is not available, `Any()` is implicitly used.

 After the supertype initialization is done, we continue the initialization by processing each inner declaration in its body, *in the order of their inclusion in the body*.
 If any initialization step creates a loop, it is considered an undefined behavior.